-Assessor instructions: All sections/questions must be completed.
-Refer to appendix 2 for sample answers and benchmarks.
+All sections/questions must be completed.
+Refer to the template for sample answers and benchmarks.

-and be TICHHIAINS.
 S U 1 The student summarised the feedback received, outlining what the audience thought the student did well and needed to improve next time.
 2 The student provided a self-reflection on their presentation.
 3 The student outlined how they will refine and improve their communication based on feedback.